-GWC, as the Lead Agency, will be responsible for the following:
+GWC as the Lead Agency will:

-A. Planning
+A. Planning ()

 - 1. GWC will be responsible for the operation of the GA 502 Fulton County CoC Coordinated Intake & Assessment Center. - 2.
-Provide monthly updates on the CoC CES efforts to the local service providers; - 3.
-Execute a partnership agreement with any service provider with which the CoC CES participates; - 4.
+Provide monthly updates on the COC CES efforts to the local service providers; - 3.
+Execute a partnership agreement with any service provider with which CES participating agencies. - 4.
 Coordinate with Fulton County's various grant and funding homeless provider recipients on coordinated entry, performance measurement, written standards, and other related topics; - 5.
 Coordinate, integrate, and leverage resources to maximize impact of services for individuals who are experiencing homelessness; - 6.
 Develop, implement, and modify written Standard Operating Procedures on how CES will be operated; - 7.
-Provide at least one annual training session to Fulton County and the GA 502 funded homeless service agencies; - 8.
-Identify local access points for its CES that cover the CoC's geography and can be accessed by all households in need of assistance; - 9.
+Provide at least one annual training to Fulton County and the GA 502 funded homeless service agencies; - 8.
+Identify local access points for its CES that cover the CoCs geography and can be accessed by all households in need of assistance; - 9.
 Develop and or modify affirmative marketing plan that communicates how local stakeholders can access their local CES; - 10.
 Provide marketing materials to local providers and assessment centers to ensure consistent communication about CES; - 11.
-Ensure that all persons experiencing a housing crisis can access CoC services and housing using CoC defined access points through street outreach and coordinated entry marketing campaigns; - 12.
-Communicate project vacancies (bed and/or unit) to the coordinated entry Lead Agency for proper record keeping in a Homeless Management Information System ("HMIS"); - 13.
-Provide Fulton County with the following policies including Emergency Services, Nondiscrimination and grievance, fair and equal access, street outreach and plans for assessing consumers; and - 14.
-Distribute all marketing materials provided by Fulton County's Homeless Division and the GA 502 Fulton County CoC to local stakeholders to ensure consistent and comprehensive communication about CES.
+Ensure that all persons experiencing a housing crisis must access CoC services and housing using CoC defined access points through street outreach and Coordinated Entry marketing campaigns; - 12.
+Communicate project vacancies (bed and/or unit) to the Coordinated Entry Leady Agency for proper record keeping of HMIS; - 13.
+Provide Fulton County with the following policies including Emergency Services, Nondiscrimination and grievance, fair and equal access, street outreach and plans for assessing consumers. - 14.
+Distribute all marketing materials provided by Fulton County's Homeless Division and the GA 502 Fulton County CoC to local stakeholders to ensure consistent and comprehensive communication about CES;